 Baptism of Anna Maria Murray, daughter of Terence Murray and Ellen Fitzgerald, 6 January 1808, St Michael’s Church, Limerick City, Limerick, Ireland.
 Ireland, Catholic Parish Registers, 1655-1915

 Sponsors were Richard Murray and Mary Fitzgerald, Richard Murray possibly being Terence’s brother Richard Thomas, and Mary was Anna Maria’s maternal Aunt and namesake, another Fitzgerald sister.

 Baptism of Terence Aubrey Murray, son of Terence Murray and Ellen Fitzgerald, 27 May 1810, St Michael’s Church, Limerick city, Limerick, Ireland.
 Ireland, Catholic Parish Registers, 1655-1915

-Sponsor was his paternal uncle, James Murray.
-It is important to note that the name Aubrey does not appear on his baptism.
+A sponsor at Terence Murray’s baptism was his paternal uncle, James Murray.
+It is important to note that the name Aubrey does not appear on his baptism, a name adopted later in life seems a common thread amongst the Murray family.
 The other sponsor was also Murray, however I can’t make out the Christian name.

 Yarralumla, entitled An Australian Homestead, Australian National Library

 Portrait of Minnie Murray nee Gibbes, the second wife of Sir Terence Aubrey Murray, courtesy of the National Library of Australia